nikivdev/myflow/readme.md

 ## macOS CLIs

-Use [Brew](https://wiki.nikiv.dev/package-managers/brew) and global [pnpm](https://pnpm.io/) packages for most of my CLIs.
-Although eventually want to settle down on [Nix](https://wiki.nikiv.dev/package-managers/nix) as I learn it more.
+Use [Brew](https://wiki.nikiv.dev/package-managers/brew) and global [Bun](https://bun.sh) packages for most of my CLIs.
+Eventually want to settle down on [Nix](https://wiki.nikiv.dev/package-managers/nix) as I learn it more.

 I try to keep my macOS declarative.
-Currently it's a [Go file](https://github.com/nikitavoloboev/config/blob/master/magefile.go) in my [config](https://github.com/nikitavoloboev/config) and is not up to date.
+Currently it's one [magefile.go](magefile.go) but it's not up to date.
+Most likely be moved to [chezmoi](https://www.chezmoi.io/).

 I list CLIs I use [here](https://wiki.nikiv.dev/cli).